auth0/docs/articles/support/index.md

 - Business processes and functions are degraded;
 - A group or groups of users are impacted;
-- There is a reasonable workaround.
+- There is a reasonable workaround;
+- Application is not yet in live, production status.

 Critical: Defined as an Auth0 issue severely impacting your live or in-production systems where:

 - Major business processes and functions are stopped for all or most users;
 - Majority of users are significantly impacted, for example: unable to log in;
-- There is no workaround.
+- There is no workaround;
+- Application is in live, production status.

 Critical Production issues should always be reported via the Support Center for fastest response.

 Every effort will be made to respond sooner than the times listed above.
 However, some types of problems such as development issues that require us to install software to duplicate a problem, may take time due to the research and work required.

-If you have specific support requirements or are interested in the __Enterprise Support__ or __Premiere Support__ option, please [contact sales](https://auth0.com/?contact=true).
+If you have specific support requirements or are interested in the __Platinum Support__ or __Premiere Support__ option, please [contact sales](https://auth0.com/?contact=true).